Your Benefits: New Plan Year Checklist

 Looking for more ways to grow?
 Many MSU partner offices provide specialized training and development programs.
 Check out their offerings here:

 Take charge of your professional growth today!
-Visit the HR website to explore all available learning opportunities.
+Visit the HR courses website to explore all available learning opportunities.

 Article written by HR’s Organization and Professional Development Team.